SudarshanSaxena/skill-share/README.md

 MIT License.
 Feel free to modify and use.

-Secure Storage on frontend
+Secure Storage on frontend - decrease the TTL, store in cookies and refresh token Connection Pooling Implementation And Understanding - pooling with neon and next js?
-Connection Pooling Implementation And Understanding Req Validation - done
+Req Validation - done
 Error Handling - done
 Proper Logging of Messages - done